Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 Summerheat

-One way of clearing internal dampness is exercising.
-Exercise promotes the flow of Qi throughout the body, which disperses dampness like wind that blows a fog away.
+One way of counteracting dampness is exercise.
+Exercise promotes the flow of Qi throughout the body which disperses dampness like wind blowing away a fog.

-Foods that dry dampness are foods with diuretic properties such as rye, corn, adzuki beans, as well as celery, lettuce, alfalfa and white pepper.
-One should avoid eating cold foods directly from the refrigerator, raw foods (as they have cold nature thus will generate more dampness), overeating and late night eating.
+Foods that dry dampness are foods with diuretic properties such as rye, corn, adzuki beans and white pepper.
+One should avoid eating cold foods directly from the refrigerator and raw foods (as they have cold nature, which will slow down the digestion, which will then lead to more generation of dampness).
+One should also avoid overeating and late night eating.

 YS